digiltd/oh-rtd-test/Samples-Tricks.md

   **Explanation:**

     -u is the username – mostly a 3 digit number (see Point 7.
-From the fritz box setup) -c is the password you enterd earlier
+From the fritzbox setup) -c is the password you enterd earlier
     -P is the Protocol witch is used (SIP)
     -w is the SIP-Domain; in this case fritz.box
     -x the commad that sipcmd should execute where:
-    C= is the number witch should be called ws= waittime in milliseconds: meaning wait for x mills after the remote party answerd the call before playing the wav-file v= filename of the wav-file
+    C= is the number witch should be called ws= waittime in milliseconds: meaning wait for x millis after the remote party answerd the call before playing the wav-file v= filename of the wav-file
     H= hangup after the file played

-Now we just need to define an Item (in /openhab/configurations/itmes/*.items )
+Now we just need to define an Item (in /opt/openhab/configurations/items/*.items )

       Switch   SIPCALL_WINDOW_BATHROOM   "SipCall Window Bathroom INTERNAL"   { exec="ON:/opt/openhab/etc/sipcalls/sipcall_alarm_window_bathroom.sh "}